arbrandes/hackingopenstackforpadawans/README.md

-# Automated Deployment of a Highly Available OpenStack Cloud
+# Hacking OpenStack for Padawans

 This repository contains the training materials used for [the workshop session given on Thursday May 15 at the OpenStack summit in